Making Dialogue Grounding Data Rich: A Three-Tier Data Synthesis Framework for Generalized Referring Expression Comprehension: Methodology

 \subsection{Synthesizing Dialogues with Coreference}

 We target the scarcity of GREC datasets featuring \emph{multi-turn, co-referential} dialogues.
-Although VLLMs can be prompted to synthesize dialogues from target templates, recent work ~\cite{gan2024assessing} indicates that off-the-shelf LLMs exhibit limited coreference tracking.
-We therefore fine-tune a Qwen2-VL~\cite{yu2019you} on external coreference-aware dialogue corpora~\cite{wang2024qwen2}, enabling coherent generation of dialogues with explicit coreference chains in Minecraft scenes.
-The outputs contain (i) coreference-consistent dialogues and (ii) structured expressions, providing complementary supervision for model training.
+Although LLMs can be prompted to synthesize dialogues, recent work ~\cite{gan2024assessing} indicates that off-the-shelf LLMs exhibit limited coreference tracking.
+We therefore fine-tune Qwen2-VL~\cite{wang2024qwen2} on external coreference-aware dialogue VisPro corpora~\cite{yu2019you} to learn coherent dialogue generation with explicit coreference chains in Minecraft scenes.
+The outputs contain (i) coreference-consistent dialogues and (ii) structured REs, providing complementary supervision for model training.

-In particular, our method comprises four stages as shown in Figure~\ref{brainstorm}.
+In particular, our method comprises four stages as shown in Fig.~\ref{brainstorm}.